Core Modules

 module 2 | Activity 16: Adopting self-care strategies

-Self-care is any activity that we do deliberately in order to take care of mental, emotional, and physical health.[1, 2] It starts with the recognition that people have multiple personal dimensions to attend to in order to live a “good” life[3], including:[1]
+Self-care is any activity that we do deliberately in order to take care of physical, relational/social, emotional and spiritual health.[1, 2] It starts with the recognition that people have multiple personal dimensions to attend to in order to live a “good” life, including:[3]

 Physical What is happening to my state of health and wellbeing?